mbullington/goodpkg/README.md

     "XDG_CACHE_HOME",
     "TERM",
   ],
-  // This is disabled by default to prevent malicious behavior.
+  // Network is enabled by default, and will always be enabled for
+  // "installer" commands.
-  writeYarnrc: false,
+  network: false,
 };
 ```

+By default, `goodpkg` restricts:

 - Disable extraneous system interfaces.
 - Restrict file reads to:
-  - Home directory (and subdirectories) besides `~/Documents`, `~/Downloads`, etc. unless the Node project is in any of those directories.
+  - Home directory besides `~/Documents`, `~/Downloads`, etc. unless the Node project is in any of those directories.
   - `/usr/local` and subdirectories.
   - XCode Command Line Tools.
-  - Various one-offs found by trial-and-error.
+  - Various one-offs found by trial-and-error (ex: for `node-gyp`).
 - Restrict file writes to:
   - Working directory and subdirectories.
+  - `/dev/null`, `/dev/urandom`
+  - Temporary files.

+If `network: true` is enabled (the default), network will be enabled with the following restrictions:

+- Limited to ports `:22`, `:80`, and `:443`

+If you're inside an install command (such as `yarn add <package>`), **network is always on**.
+In addition, these directories become writable:

+- `.npmrc`, `.yarnrc`
 - NPM/Yarn caches.
 - NPM/Yarn config directories.

-  - Temporary files.
-  - `/dev/null`, `/dev/urandom`
-- Restrict network to ports `:80`, `:443`
+## Risks

+**READ THIS**

+While `goodpkg` is still better than nothing, there are still attack vectors that prevent `goodpkg` from being a comprehensive sandboxing solution.

+Ways malicious packages can currently break out of `goodpkg` (non-exaustive):
+- [NPM scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts) can modify the NPM cache, config files, perhaps the Node binary itself.
+  * NPM/Yarn have no knowledge of `goodpkg`, so directories that need write access for installation can't be deescalated for install scripts.
+- Commands have access to `.git`, so currently commit hooks are not sandboxed.
+  * `goodpkg` or package managers would most likely have to absorb features from [husky](https://github.com/typicode/husky) to prevent code injection.
+- Commands in `node_modules/.bin`—not accessed through the `goodpkg` tool—are not sandboxed.
+- Editors such as VSCode load ESLint, Prettier, etc directly and as such, are also not sandboxed.

+A long-term goal of `goodpkg` would be for the `goodpkg` tool itself to go away, and create a comprehensive sandboxing solution that:

+1. Has a standardized JSON schema.
+2. Has first-class support in NPM, Yarn, and PNPM.
+3. Has first-class support in major VSCode plugins and VSCode itself.

 ## License